 “With growing cities all over the world, the challenges of city logistics and urban living are becoming more and more demanding.
 Solutions for decreasing traffic and getting cities greener are crucial for the future.
 DHL knows that the logistics industry plays a significant role and we want to broaden our approach to City Logistics by also inviting people outside the company to contribute their perspective.
 With the views of others we can better identify the challenges and generate ideas for new logistics solutions.
 We are asking participants to really think outside of the box.”

-The Open Innovation competition focuses on three categories (read here for a further explenation of the categories):
+The Open Innovation competition focuses on three categories:

 1. Logistics efficiency in urban areas (operational solutions),